bmorelli25/Become-A-Full-Stack-Web-Developer/README.md

   * [Thoughts on Coding Boot camps](https://www.reddit.com/r/learnprogramming/comments/5ew1gs/thoughts_on_coding_boot_camps/)
   * [The Complete Guide to Bootcamps](https://www.reddit.com/r/cscareerquestions/comments/506myw/the_complete_guide_to_bootcamps/)
   * Self Study - My programming notes.
 275 Pages of Content [[Updated Reddit Link]](https://www.reddit.com/r/learnprogramming/comments/5opg9k/my_programming_notes_275_pages_summaries_of/) [[Original Reddit Link]](https://www.reddit.com/r/learnprogramming/comments/4iewun/my_programming_notes_141_pages_summaries_of/)
+* Paid
+  * [The Web Developer Bootcamp by Colt Steele](https://goo.gl/qTzEtx).
+This is the only paid resource on this document.
+I include it because it is worth its weight in gold.
+Inexpensive (less than $50) and one of the best resources out there.
+If you're going to buy one course, buy this one.

 ---
 ### Learn HTML